JiaoWaa/GameClientDemo/README.md

 - A throw animation(like throw grenade)
 - free perspective(press 'alt' to enter free perspective and release to quit)

+**Fifth Homework Statement:** Physics System:

+- Pick up a weapon.
+- Shoot different parts of body with different sound.(The sounds of leg and arm are quite weird)
+- Grenade weapon and explosion effect.
+- Four physics materials: grass, ground, wood and water.

 ## Package Files and video

 Link: https://pan.baidu.com/s/1Ib5EYS09hUD7_Xym1qJJfQ